-To truly benefit from SDS authoring software, you need to make sure it will help support your organization’s specific chemical safety needs.
-There are many things to keep in mind, but our team of experts have highlighted fifteen important topics to evaluate and consider when buying new SDS authoring software.
+To truly benefit from SDS authoring software, you need to make sure it will help support your organisation’s specific chemical safety needs.
+There are many things to keep in mind, but our team of experts have highlighted fifteen important topics to evaluate and consider when buying new SDS software.
 In this guide you’ll find information ranging from price and quality to migration data structure and integration.

 Ready to explore the future of SDS authoring software with the following tips?
 Let’s begin!

 Quality: How will this solution allow you to optimise SDS creation?